-College of Agriculture & Life Sciences marks
+College of Agriculture and Life Sciences marks

 As part of the university’s branding initiative, designed pieces should take advantage of the approved and recommended fonts.
 Samples of the fonts plus where to order can be found on the Texas A&M Brand Guide site.